What is Sustainable Arts Wales?

 Ruth Stringer

-A set and costume designer and advocate for sustainability in the performance industry, implementing A circular economy when sourcing and disposing of set and costume materials.
+A set and costume designer and advocate for sustainability in the performance industry, implementing the circular economy for set and costume materials.

 She was co-Sustainability and Impacts Manager for GALWAD.

-We are working closely with Emrys Barnes of The Emergency Room on SAW establishment.
+We are working closely with Emrys Barnes of The Emergency Room.